MORE JELLO IMAGES

 This was in the day when young ladies of a certain class didn't live alone before they were married, and most likely had household help doing the cooking.

 Jello recipe book.
-1916, PSAW ephemera collections.
+1916, Liza Cowan ephemera collections.

 "In her old home she had never been taught to cook, as so, when her father and mother, making their first visit to "the children"miss her from the room for a moment and then witness her triumphant return, bearing a tray with tea things and napkins and spoons for two, and two beautiful dishes of Jell-o upon it..."